brucemack/brucemack.github.io/_posts/2024-07-03-input-output-mechanics.md

 differently to produce the desired timing pulses.

-These devices show up in the 1620 schematic in a cryptic way that only makes sense once you understand the mechanics.
+These devices show up in the 1620 schematic in a cryptic way that only makes sense when you understand the mechanics.
 Here is an example:

 ![Cam Relay 1](/assets/images/relays-7.jpg)